Section Image

 Specialty academies at Carter High School

 East Knox County Elementary School is located within the community, within a few miles of most homes.
 Older kids move on to Carter Middle and Carter High School.
-All three schools receive a B-minus grade on Niche.
+All three schools receive a B-minus grade from Niche.
 Across Knox County Schools, different high schools offer unique academies for college and career readiness.
 Carter High has an Academy of Communication & Health and an Academy of Engineering & Manufacturing.

-Community at the local park, library and churches
+The community comes together at the local park, library and churches

 Kayaking and hiking in East Tennessee